ubc-library-rc/nvivo/qualitative_coding.md

 ---

 # Qualitative coding
 The videos in the _Qualitative Coding Series_ introduce coding theory and concepts with demonstrations in NVivo (CAQDAS is an acronym for _Computer-Assisted Qualitative Data Analysis_).
 The series was created and presented by Amir Michalovich with funding from a UBC [OER Rapid Innovation Grant](https://oerfund.open.ubc.ca/oer-rapid-innovation-grants/).
-(Also available as a YouTube playlist at [Link to YouTube set]).
+(Also available in this [YouTube playlist](https://www.youtube.com/playlist?list=PLN2iAlN0pTfqrE1fw3JzR6A7fvcYOllrb){:target="_blank"}).

 [Part 1: Coding in CAQDAS](#coding-in-caqdas)<br/>
 [Part 2: Categorization and code herarchies in CAQDAS](#categorization-and-code-hierarchies-in-caqdas)<br/>